-I love gadgets.
-A quick glance around my office, living room, or Web site would probably make that pretty clear.
-In particular, I seem to have the gene that favors small, battery-powered boxes with blinking lights—my iPod, PowerBook, cell phone, digital camera, and PDA, for example, all meet that general description.
-Even so, I only buy gadgets that I think will actually perform a useful activity or make my life better in some way.
-Tempted as I was by that watch with the built-in Global Positioning System receiver or the current selection of electronic book readers, I had to admit that these things would not in fact be valuable as part of my lifestyle.
-It was therefore with a mixture of gadget-crazed glee and circumspect puzzlement that I first looked at a device sometimes known as a “brain machine” a number of years ago at a Sharper Image store.
+I love gadgets, as a quick glance around my office would confirm.
+In particular, I seem to have the gene that favors small, battery-powered boxes that light up—my iPhone, iPad, Apple Watch, digital camera, digital name tag, and laser pointers, for example, all meet that general description.
+Even so, I buy only those gadgets that I think will actually perform a useful activity or make my life better in some way.
+I reject otherwise cool gadgets that would not in fact be valuable as part of my lifestyle.
+It was therefore with a mixture of gadget-crazed glee and circumspect puzzlement that I first looked at a device sometimes known as a “brain machine” or “mind machine” a couple of decades ago at a Sharper Image store.

 Relaxation in a Box